 Keeping the Governing Body fully informed on matters relating to SEND.
 The SENCO will be responsible for writing the SEND section of the Headteacher’s Termly Report to the Governing Body.

-The SENCo will meet with the SMT every week to discuss SEND matters
+The SENCo will meet with the SLT every week to discuss SEND matters

 The SENCo will be responsible for finding and evaluating new resources and best practice in relation to meeting the needs of children with SEND.
 This might be achieved through their own research or through sharing good practice at cluster meetings but equally other teachers and learning support assistants might also discover new resources and/or ways of working too.
 The SENCo and Headteacher must be responsive to suggestions from other sources as our school is open to new ideas and ways of working.